-Learning biology not just depends on mugging up various terminologies but also on distinct understanding of diagrams involved in the subject.
+Learning biology not just depends on mugging up various terminologies but also on the distinct understanding of diagrams involved in the subject.
 Therefore, it is quite important that students understand and practice all important diagrams with proper labelling.

 Important Biology diagrams for CBSE Class 10 are given below: